Gibson-Gichuru/Flask-Clustered-Redis/certs/CERTS.md

  ### NOTE

- Since our CA key has some phrase (which should be kept secrete ) running the ansible playbook would course the process to hug as ssl certificate creation on the remote servers would prompt you to enter the phrase.
+Since our CA key has a passphrase (which should be kept secret), running the Ansible playbook would cause the process to halt, as SSL certificate creation on the remote servers would prompt you to enter the passphrase.

- We need a secure way to pass the phrase to the ansible process generating the ssl certificates on the remote servers.
-To do that we will utilize an amazing ansible tool called `ansible-vault`.
-This tool as the name suggests it is used to store secrete information that is required during the the infra deployment but its to risky to expose to the public.
+We need a secure way to pass the passphrase to the Ansible process generating the SSL certificates on the remote servers.
+To do that, we will utilize an amazing Ansible tool called ansible-vault.
+This tool, as the name suggests, is used to store secret information that is required during infrastructure deployment but is too risky to expose to the public.

- as such we need to encrypt the CA key.
+As such, we need to encrypt the CA key passphrase.

  #### Encrypting the CA private key phrase